You like a good ciabatta and baguette? Then you will also like this French country bread made with sourdough starter!

 - Take the dough out on a floured surface and divide it into 2 even pieces

 - Get each dough in shape by long moulding it

-- Tip: If your oven / baking stone is too small to fit both loaves at once, put the second dough piece in the bowl back, store it sealed in the refrigerator and do the next steps about 40 minutes later for the second dough
+- Tip: If your oven / baking stone is too small to fit both loaves at once, put the second dough piece in the bowl back, store it sealed in the fridge and do the next steps about 40 minutes later for the second dough

 - Spread your bakers couche out on the counter